Medical Schools in New Jersey: How to Get In (2024)

 Despite its small footprint, New Jersey has the highest density population of any state in the U.S., making it a place where plenty of medical students choose to study.
 Given the drivability of the state, New Jersey medical students can venture to the urban hub, Hoboken, or the entertainment mecca, Atlantic City, or they can take a beach day along the Jersey Shore.
 Additionally, the New Jersey Transit train system connects residents to cities along the East Coast, making New York City, Philadelphia, and Washington, D.C. just a quick trip away.

 The five New Jersey medical schools are diverse in their location, offerings, and class profiles.
-Whether you aim to attend a medical school with a large emphasis on research and scholarly inquiry, such as the Rutgers Robert Wood Johnson Medical School, or you hope to graduate with a degree in osteopathic medicine from the Rowan University School of Osteopathic Medicine, it is likely that at least one New Jersey medical school will dovetail with your professional interests.
+Whether you aim to attend a medical school with a strong emphasis on research and scholarly inquiry, such as the Rutgers Robert Wood Johnson Medical School, or you hope to graduate with a degree in osteopathic medicine from the Rowan University School of Osteopathic Medicine, it is likely that at least one New Jersey medical school will dovetail with your professional interests.

 The goal of this guide is to provide you with a summary of the strengths and differentiating qualities of each of the New Jersey medical schools.
 This information can help you select the best schools to apply to and hone your focus when writing secondary essays and preparing for interviews.
 By taking an informed approach, you can optimize the likelihood that you will end the application season with an admissions offer from a New Jersey medical school that you’d be excited to attend.